bertw2002/Terminal-Minesweeper/README.md

 # 14.01.2019
 Julian: Today, I wrote the Minesweeper gameOverClear() method and changed the characters for flagged tiles and mine tiles.
 I also wrote some code that was later fixed by Albert that had an intended purpose of ensuring that the first selected tile would always be a clear, zero tile.

+Albert: Today, I fixed the error that made the program stop after a bad input and made the program delete all the flags that are placed before the first move.
+Also, I fixed the error that the board didn't open all tiles after losing.